Skip to content

 Why are some addresses more expensive to ship to?

-Courier companies apply extra fees for rural deliveries and surcharges for NZ offshore islands.
-We always aim to offer fair and accurate shipping costs, but there may be times when the actual cost charged to us by the courier company may be higher than the rate shown at checkout.
+Courier companies apply surcharges and fees for rural deliveries and NZ offshore islands.
+We always aim to offer fair and accurate shipping costs, but there may be times when the actual cost charged to us by Post Haste may be higher than the rate shown at checkout.

 What happens if the shipping charge isn’t correct?